-- 97. The Osteopaths Act 1993 and associated rules require applicants for registration to provide evidence of good physical and mental health.
-In the context of osteopathic practice, this simply means that the osteopath is able to practise in accordance with the requirements laid out in the Osteopathic Practice Standards. - 98.
-The application for registration requires applicants to outline any medical problems which may prevent them from practising osteopathy. - 99.
-The application for registration also requests a health reference from a doctor.
-If the applicant is unable to obtain a reference from a doctor they should seek advice from the GOsC.
+95 The Osteopaths Act 1993 and associated rules require applicants for registration to provide evidence of good physical and mental health.
+In the context of osteopathic practice, this simply means that the osteopath is able to practise in accordance with the requirements laid out in the Osteopathic Practice Standards.